-From 2020/2021 it is Central Government's intention that Local Authorities will no longer receive the Revenue Support Grant (RSG) element of its Government Grant; instead Local Authorities will be able to retain 100% of the Business rates that it collects.
+It was Central Government's intention that from 2021/2022, Local Authorities will no longer receive the Revenue Support Grant (RSG) element of its Government Grant; instead Local Authorities will be able to retain 100% of the Business rates that it collects.
+However, this has now been delayed until the 2022/2023 financial year due to the COVID-19 pandemic.
 How this will work in principle has not yet been communicated to Local Authorities.
 However, early speculation is that the risks of collecting Business Rates (that is, when businesses don't pay) will also transfer to Local Authorities, making it more difficult for them to budget; as income collected will not be guaranteed (as it currently is through its Government Grant).